reversebias/mitosis-hardware/README.md

-# mitosis-mech
+# mitosis-hardware
-Mechanical design files for the Mitosis keyboard
+Hardware design files for the Mitosis keyboard